cllebrun/MockupBank/datamodel/DataModel.md

 Distribution which are not UK specific are the marital status, social class and employment status which are more generic distribution rules based on observations of western countries and USA, thus pretty close to what might be expected in United Kingdom.
 > **Note**: bias or deviation from the distribution rules might be observed depending on the volume of data generated.
 Obviously, the more data, the closer we get to the distribution rules.

-Customers are uniquely identified by their `CUSTOMER_ID` which ranges from 2 to 2802.
+Customers are uniquely identified by their `CUSTOMER_ID` which ranges from 2 to 2734.

 ### Marital status
 Possible values are:
 + Married
 + Single
-+ Divorced
 + Child

 ### Family_ID